vuestorefront/developer.vuestorefront.io/README.md

 The Vue Storefront developer portal is currently being deployed to the Vue Storefront Cloud Platform.

+We are using [Deploybot](https://deploybot.app/) to manage the deployment automatically.

 ## Contributing

 If you like the ideas behind Vue Storefront and want to become a contributor - join our [Discord server][discord], check